 Our APC ambassadors hope to inspire and encourage their fellow industry colleagues, share tips, and help LionHeart develop the best support possible for young professionals.

 - To find out more about our APC Ambassadors please contact our engagement officer Rakhee Sharma at firstname.lastname@example.org

 Our APC Ambassadors

-Evie, 24, lives and works in Edinburgh after graduating from Heriot Watt University.
-She passed her APC in December 2019 after 2 years of working.
+After graduating from Heriot Watt University, Evie lives and works in Edinburgh and passed her APC in December 2019 after two years of working.

-Yasin’s current role at Turner & Townsend involves in mentoring junior members of staff and coaching their APC process.
+His current role involves mentoring junior members of staff and coaching their APC process.

 He says: "Everybody goes through moments in their life when they need support, advice on work-related worries, or simply a good chat with an empathetic listener.

 "I chose to become an ambassador for LionHeart because I understand first-hand the value of the work they do.
 Not long ago, I unexpectedly lost an immediate family member just weeks before my APC assessment.
 I struggled - I didn’t feel there was anyone I could speak to that understood what I was going through.
 I’m passionate about doing all I can to help support others that may be struggling with their own unique situations."

 Gemma studied Architecture as an undergraduate degree before completing a Masters in Construction Project Management in 2011, then an LLM in Construction Law in 2019.
 She became a member of the RICS in 2015 and is now a Senior Project Manager.